georgiagrayland/geography-quiz/README.md

 - As a site owner, I want to build a quiz game which users will want to share.

 ### Design
-- Images chosen were in line with the theme, whilst also staying consistent in terms of the color scheme
+- Background images chosen were in line with the theme, whilst also staying consistent in terms of the color scheme
-- Colors scheme was chosen based on the theme of ‘geography’ with blue and green being typical colours of a map.
+- Color scheme was chosen based on the theme of ‘geography’ with blue and green being typical colours of a map.
 - Text color was chosen to contrast with the background colors to make the site readable and visually pleasing.